nickdecodes/python-lottery/README.md

 ```

 # Installing LottoKit and Supported Versions
-Requests is available on PyPI:
+LottoKit is available on PyPI:
 ```bash
 python -m pip install requests
 ```
-Requests officially supports Python 3.7+.
+LottoKit officially supports Python 3.7+.

 # API Reference and User Guide available on Read the Docs